Jutho/Strided.jl/README.md

 `permutedims` has been applied.
 The fact that the latter also acts lazily (whereas it creates a copy of the data in Julia base) can potentially provide a further speedup.

 Furthermore, these optimized methods are implemented with support for multithreading.
-Thus if `Threads.nthreads() > 1` and the arrays involved are sufficiently large, performance can be boosted even for plain arrays with a strictly sequential memory layout.
+Thus, if `Threads.nthreads() > 1` and the arrays involved are sufficiently large, performance can be boosted even for plain arrays with a strictly sequential memory layout, provided that the broadcast operation is compute bound and not memory bound (i.e. the broadcast function is sufficienlty complex).

 ## The `@strided` macro annotation
-Rather than manually wrapping every array in a `StridedView`, there is the macro annotation `@strided some_expression`, which will wrap all `DenseArray`s appearing in this expression in a `StridedView`.
+Rather than manually wrapping every array in a `StridedView`, there is the macro annotation `@strided some_expression`, which will wrap all `DenseArray`s appearing in `some_expression` in a `StridedView`.
 Note that, because `StridedView`s behave lazily under indexing with ranges, this acts similar to the `@views` macro in Julia Base, i.e. there is no need to use a view.